KeithPatarroyo/galapagos-project/content/external/index.md

 - Hidalgo, C., Klinger, B., Barabási, A.L., & Hausmann, R. (2007).
 The Product Space Conditions the Development of Nations.
 Science, 317(5837), 482–487.
 - Hausmann, R., et al., 2013.
 The Atlas of Economic Complexity: Mapping Paths to Prosperity 2nd ed., Cambridge: MIT Press
 - Hidalgo, C. 2015.
 Why Information Grows: The Evolution of Order, from Atoms to Economies, New York: Basic Books.
+## Non-Equilibrium Economics
+- Devine, S. An Economy Viewed as a Far-from-Equilibrium System from the Perspective of Algorithmic Information Theory.
+Entropy 2018, 20, 228.
+## Technological Progress
+- Nagy B, Farmer JD, Bui QM, Trancik JE (2013) Statistical Basis for Predicting Technological Progress.
+- Role of design complexity in technology improvement James McNerney, J. Doyne Farmer, Sidney Redner, Jessika E. Trancik Proceedings of the National Academy of Sciences May 2011, 108 (22) 9008-9013
+- Bloom, Nicholas, et al. "Are ideas getting harder to find?."
+American Economic Review 110.4 (2020): 1104-44.
+- Cowen, Tyler, and Ben Southwood.
+"Is the rate of scientific progress slowing down?."
+Available at SSRN 3822691 (2019).
 # Engineering
 ## Inventions
 - Arthur, W. B. The nature of technology.
 What it is and how it evolves.
 (Free Press, 2009).